startwithsierra/utils-legato-mqtt/README.md

 ### Next

 Well, that's it.
 Easy right? 😎
-Take a look at our other samples using the **MQTT protocol** through specific usecases (Google Cloud IoT, etc.)
+Take a look at our other samples using the **MQTT protocol** through specific usecases like Google Cloud IoT, AWS IoT providers, etc.

 ### Credits